-For additional information call the Landscape Technology Program contact on the Milton Campus at 484-4433 or visit our website at www.pjc.edu, click Milton Campus, then Landscape Technology Program.
+For additional information call the Landscape Technology Program contact on the Milton Campus at 484-4433 or visit our website at www.pjc.edu, and search "Landscape and Horticulture Management".

-The percent of Landscape and Horticulture Specialist graduates who have been reported as satisfying sstate and federal definitions of in-field job placement for the year 2006 and 2007 is 100%.
+The percent of Landscape and Horticulture Specialist graduates who have been reported as satisfying sstate and federal definitions of in-field job placement for the years 2006, 2007 and 2008 is 100%.
 For additional information about job opportunities in this field, contact appropriate department or the Student Job Services Office.

-FOUNDATION
+Foundation Courses

 IPM 1011 Pests and Pest Control 2

-IPM 1011L Pests and Pest Control Laboratory 1
+IPM 1011L ^{} Pests and Pest Control Laboratory 1

 HOS 1010 Introduction to Horticultural Science 3

 ORH 1511 Plant Materials for Landscape Use 2

 ORH 1511L Plant Materials for Landscape Use Laboratory 1

 ORH 2220 Turfgrass Management 2

 ORH 2220L Turfgrass Management Laboratory 1

 Total Program Credits